gi-ev/LNI-proceedings/README.md

   * It is not recommended to version this file during the process of proceedings generation, because it gets very large.
   * The page size of this file is already the final page size of both the printed and the electronic proceedings.
     Delivering this format is agreed with the publisher.
 * `proceedings.bib` - BibTeX bibliography of the proceedings.
+Ensure that you run `makeproceedings.sh` so that `\textunderscore ` is correctly replaced by `_`.
 * `proceedings.csv` - CSV containing some information on the proceedings.
+Ensure that you run `makeproceedings.sh` so that there is no space before each `;` anymore.
 * `papers.txt` - list of paper id and starting page.

 #### Directory scheme